StylishThemes/GitHub-Dark/README.markdown

 See the [full change log here](https://github.com/Mottie/Github-Dark/wiki)

+#### Version 1.2.61 (5/28/2013)

+* Fixed annoying link highlighting of all files when hovering over a single file on the code page.

 #### Version 1.2.60 (5/27/2013)

 * Made some minor adjustments to the pulse page styling.